simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.md

 It's also a good idea to scan any external devices, such as USB drives, that you've used with the compromised device.
 External devices can often carry malware that can infect your device, so it's important to scan them before using them with your device.

+<br/><br/>

 ## Step 5: Backup Important Files and Wipe Your Device

+- Backup any important files before wiping your device if you suspect your device is compromised
+- Verify that your important files are secure by scanning them with antivirus software before backing them up
+- Wiping your device with a clean install of the operating system will remove any malware or other compromises on your device and give you a fresh start with a secure device
+- A reset or factory reset will do for most situations if a clean install isn't possible
+- Remember that wiping your device will erase all data on the device, so it's important to backup any important files before wiping your device
+- Make sure to backup your files to a secure location, such as an external hard drive or a cloud storage service, to ensure they are not lost during the wiping process
+- Once you have wiped your device, take steps to secure it and prevent future compromises, such as keeping your software and security tools up to date and avoiding suspicious downloads and websites.

 If you suspect your device is compromised and have confirmed any sort of indicator, the next step is to backup any important files.
 However, before backing up your files, you should verify that they are secure by scanning them with antivirus software.
 This will help ensure that the files you backup are not infected with malware that could compromise your new device.